kafene/TextareaBackup/README.md

 - Backups for `<select>` and `<input>` as well.
 - Improve unique element IDs (`ref()` function)
 - Better restore of previous text (e.g. if a backup is accidentally restored after typing something new).
+- More tests of backup functionality on contentEditables.